 And then Namco Bandai was announced to be part of the development team of Smash Bros 4.
 Considering Namco's trackrecord with Fighting Games in the past, this could probably turn out to be a VERY good thing.
 Not to mention the fact that this opens up more possibilities for 3rd party characters.

-There's a new game mode for the 3DS version (called Smash Run) where players travel a giant stage to power up their characters before duking it out, just like the City Trial in Kirby Air Ride.
-What's more, instead of mostly using original characters like the Subspace Emissary, existing characters from many of Nintendo's franchises appear as enemies, including enemies from Mega Man (the Mettaur).
+There's a new game mode for the 3DS version called Smash Run, where players travel a giant stage to power up their characters before duking it out, just like the City Trial in Kirby Air Ride.
+What's more, instead of mostly using original characters like the Subspace Emissary, existing characters from many of Nintendo's franchises appear as enemies, including enemies from Mega Man (the Mettaur) and Namco (the Pookas).

-The game uses a ranking system called "Global Smash Power".
-Instead of ranking people the traditional way (1st, 2nd, 3rd, etc.), it ranks people based on how many people they outscore (100,000 would mean you outscore 100,000 people).
+For records in the solo modes, The game uses a ranking system called "Global Smash Power".
+Instead of ranking people the traditional way (1st, 2nd, 3rd, etc.), it ranks people based on how many people they outscore (100,000 would mean you outscore at least 100,000 people).

 In a move fitting the seasons the games will be released in, the release dates' windows have been announced: the Wii U version is due Winter 2014... while the Nintendo 3DS version is due summer 2014!
 This means the series' handheld debut will be pushed forward (Summer Rushed worries aside)!